alex-ivanov-private/ruby-game-with-gosu/README.md

 # ruby-game-with-gosu

-A simple XXX game using Ruby along with gosu and chipmunk librarires.
+A simple XXX game using Ruby along with gosu and chipmunk libraries.